NodeBE4/opinion/_posts/2023-01-23-EnclavedMicrostate.md

 This seems pretty unambiguous that when volley firing, you were supposed to use parts of the gun to aim at the enemy rather than just pointing it in a general direction.

+----- __1079.3__ -----2023-01-27 07:33:21+08:00:

+We are in fact referring simply to different parts of the same 1764 manual.
+My quotation is from page 26, which is part of the more elaborated-upon set of drills, while yours is from pages 1-2, in the shorter introductory segment.
+That aiming is not specified in the introductory segment would imply to me that it would have been readily intuitive.

+Meanwhile, I'm not sure if we're speaking of the same 46% here, but 46% was the accuracy achieved at 150 paces [during Prussian volley fire trials](http://kabinettskriege.blogspot.com/2016/02/how-accurate-were-regular-soldiers-in.html).

+I'm simply very doubtful of the claim that you didn't aim to hit – simply *trying* to be somewhat on-target, in the window you had between 'Present!' and 'Fire!', would have been a trivial action that would have paid off, and that is precisely why it was done.